danny-avila/LibreChat/docs/install/configuration/docker_override.md

     command: mongod --auth
 ```

-You should now run `docker-compose up` successfully authenticated with read/write access to the LibreChat database
+You should now run `docker compose up` successfully authenticated with read/write access to the LibreChat database

 Example successful connection:
 ```bash